 Today’s review covers the SMSL SU-6 desktop ES9038Q2M DAC featuring Bluetooth 5.0 LDAC and up to DSD512 decoding.
 It is priced at $169.99.

-Disclaimer: The SMSL SU-6 DAC sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank Shenzhen Audio and SMSL for giving us this opportunity.

-To read more about SMSL products we have reviewed on Headfonics click here.
+To read more about SMSL products we have covered previously on Headfonics click here.

 Note, this 2-page article follows our latest scoring guidelines which you can read up on here.